Associate Professor of Mathematical Physics

 From October 2015 to February 2020, I was a research fellow in Applied Mathematics at the University of St Andrews and a member of the research group in Mathematical Biology led by Mark Chaplain

-Since March 2020, I have been an associate professor of Applied Mathematics at the Politecnico di Torino.
+Since March 2020, I have been an associate professor of Mathematical Physics at the Politecnico di Torino.